dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/set-up-sso-azure-active-directory.md

 ## Configuration

-dbt Cloud supports both single tenant and multi-tenant Microsoft Entra ID (formerly Azure AD) SSO Connections.
-For most Enterprise purposes, you will want to use the single-tenant flow when creating an Azure AD Application.
+dbt Cloud supports both single tenant and multi-tenant Microsoft Entra ID (formerly Entra ID) SSO Connections.
+For most Enterprise purposes, you will want to use the single-tenant flow when creating an Entra ID Application.

 ### Creating an application